East Stirlingshire F.C.

 The club was elected to the Scottish Football League in 1900–01 and has competed in the league system for most of its existence.
 East Stirlingshire has won the second tier of Scottish football once and finished runners-up once, earning promotion to the top-flight on both occasions.
 The club's highest league ranking came during the two solitary seasons it competed in the top flight in 1932–33 and 1963–64.
 In 2016, East Stirlingshire became the first club ever to be relegated out of the national league system.

 East Stirlingshire first entered in the Scottish Cup in 1882, its best result reaching the quarter-finals on three occasions, the last in 1981.
 The club's best result in a national cup competition was in the 2000–01 season when it reached the semi-finals of the Scottish Challenge Cup, losing to Livingston for a place in the final.
 In 2008, the club left Firs Park and moved to Ochilview Park to ground-share with local rivals Stenhousemuir.
-Since the start of the 2025–26 season the club have ground-shared with their neighbour club Stenhousemuir at Ochilview.
+In 2018 they moved to groundshare with Falkirk at Falkirk Stadium until returning to Ochilview for the 2025–26 season.